 - WOD unique cast number

 - Time (GMT, 24 hr format)

 The WOD consists of periodic major releases and quarterly updates to those releases.
 Each major release is associated with a concurrent release of the World Ocean Atlas (WOA), and contains final quality control flags used in the WOA, which includes manual as well as automated steps.

 Each quarterly update release includes additional historical and recent data and preliminary quality control.
 The latest major release is World Ocean Database 2018 (WOD18), which includes more than 15.7 million oceanographic casts made up of 3.56 billion individual profile measurements.

 The oceanographic data that comprise the WOD have been acquired through many sources and projects as well as from individual scientists.
-In addition, many international organizations such as the IODE/GODAR and WDS have facilitated data exchanges, which have provided many data to the WOD.
+In addition, many international organizations such as the IODE/GODAR and WDS have facilitated data exchanges, which have provided much data to the WOD.
 The World Ocean Database (WOD) is an NCEI product and an IODE (International Oceanographic Data and Information Exchange) project.
-This work is funded in partnership with the NOAA OAR Ocean Observing and Monitoring Division.
+This work is funded in partnership with the NOAA OAR Global Ocean Monitoring (GOMO).